Organic Peruvian Cacao Powder 10/12% - 55Lbs

 - Over the next five days, a series of reactions occur, causing the pulp to break down, heat up, and ultimately cure the bean.
 This process breaks down the bean’s cell wall and results in chemical changes that are responsible for the development of exceptional flavor, color, and nutrient availability.

 - After the fermentation process, the beans are rinsed off, laid flat, and rotated frequently to promote even drying.
-Once cured and dried, we remove the shell and gently crush the bean into nibs.
+Once cured and dried, the shells are removed and the beans are gently crushed into nibs.
 The nibs are melted into a thick paste and pressed to separate the solids (cacao powder) from the liquids (cacao butter) resulting in a pure, simple yet exceptionally flavorful powder.

 - Peruvian cacao powder has a strong cocoa scent, can be used in snacks, baked goods, or eaten by themselves for a healthy dark chocolate crunch.